arobb/sensor-pod/README.md

 The content of this project is copied to `/vagrant` on the VM.

 ## Vagrant Build
+Run the commands below to build the Sensor Pod project, or a generic Raspbian build with minor customizations.
+(Like setting the hostname.)

+Don't forget to change the password!
 ```
 export START='sensor-pod'
 export TARGET_HOSTNAME='sensorpod'